tinalexander/tinalexander/README.md

+## About me

 I'm Alexander Tin, a reporter for CBS News covering federal responses to COVID-19 and some other public health issues.

 In order to find a new home for posting [notes](https://github.com/tinalexander/notes) that I've been taking, I've started to use Github.

----
+Contact me at TinA@CBSNews.com or text/call 202-381-7107.

+If you'd like to reach me on [Signal](https://signal.org/) or [WhatsApp](https://www.whatsapp.com/), please ask me for the separate number I use for those services.

+## Other websites

-Here are some places where you can find me actively:
+Here are some other places where you can find me actively:

 - Twitter: https://twitter.com/Alexander_Tin
 - LinkedIn: https://www.linkedin.com/in/alextin/